tlevine/horetu/docs/settings.rst

 Boolean flags
 ^^^^^^^^^^^^^^^^
-Keyword arguments with default values of ``True`` or ``False`` turn into flags that do not take additional arguments.
+Keyword 2 arguments with default values of ``True`` or ``False`` turn into flags that do not take additional arguments.
 Passing the flag switches the value to be opposite the default.

 .. testcode::

     def main(force=False):
         pass
     horetu.horetu(main, ['--force'])

+Booleans are allowed only for keyword 2 arguments, not for positional, keyword 1, or variable positional arguments.

 Counting
 ^^^^^^^^^^^^^